bailey27/cppcryptfs/README.md

 Case Sensitivity
 -----
-Whe Windows API is not case-sensitive with respect to file names, but  Windows filesystems (NTFS and FAT32) preserve the case of file names.
+The Windows API is not case-sensitive with respect to file names, but  Windows filesystems (NTFS and FAT32) preserve the case of file names.

 In Windows, if you create a file as "Foo.txt" and then try to open it as "foo.txt", it will work.